Introduction

 Step #1 – Create the Python Application

-Make sure the codepython directory is created (see the article N0C FileManager if needed).
+Make sure the codepython directory is created (how).

 - Click on the Create button: